joseeden/joeden/docs/023-Artificial-Intelligence/001-Machine-Learning/003-ML-Workflow.md

 ## Overview

-Understanding the workflow of machine learning is key to building effective models.
-Training data allows a model to learn and make predictions, but there are essential steps in between.
-These steps will be better explained in the sample scenario in the next section.
+In machine learning, having a clear workflow is key to getting good results.
+The order in which steps are done plays a big role.
+Rearranging these steps will help you better understand their importance and how they fit into a typical machine learning project.

 <div class='img-center'>